pgRouting/workshop/docs/source/chapters/shortest_path.rst

 .. thumbnail:: /images/pedestrian-route2.png
   :width: 300pt
-  :alt: From the hotels, going to the brewry
+  :alt: From the hotels, going to/from the brewry

 * The pedestrians are located at vertices ``3986``, ``9411``.
 * All pedestrians want to go to vertex ``13009``.